cloudify-cosmo/docs.getcloudify.org/content/guide/guide-security.md

   {{< /gsHighlight >}}
   The above properties are specific to this example implementation.

-  In order to use this custom userstore, the implementation of the LDAPUserStore class should be installed on the manager as describe in [Packaging, Configuring and Installing Custom Implementations](#packaging-configuring-and-installing-custom-implementations), e.g.
+  In order to use this custom userstore, the implementation of the LDAPUserStore class should be installed on the rest service as describe in [Packaging, Configuring and Installing Custom Implementations](#packaging-configuring-and-installing-custom-implementations), e.g.
   {{< gsHighlight  yaml  >}}
   node_templates:
     ...
-    manager:
+    rest_service:
       ...
       properties:
         ...
-        cloudify:
         plugins:
           ldap_userstore:
             source: userstores
   {{< /gsHighlight >}}
   where userstores is the path to the userstores directory, relative to the manager blueprint's directory, for example: